Rebeccals1/TravelAgencyExample/README.md

 # TravelAgencyExample
 A website I made to learn about github and webpack.
-It's a simple static site that uses javascript to reveal on scroll and a modal.
+This simple static site uses javascript to reveal on scroll and it has a drop down mobile menu when clicked.

 You can view the finished site here: https://rebeccals.github.io/TravelAgencyExample/